 - Empty water bottles may be filled in the Stadium from water outlets located in the concourse.
 The one litre size restriction applies.

 - Small amounts of non-commercial food for personal consumption, for example sandwiches, fruit, slices etc contained in one bag per ticket holder. *

 - Special foods for medical and dietary requirements, and baby food and liquids.

 Ample food and beverage outlets are easily accessible at the Stadium.

 * Corporate box holders should refer to their Corporate Box License for the terms covering the supply of catering to the box.

-- One bag per person.
+- Limit of one bag per person.

-- Bags can be no larger than A3 size, that is, 42cm x 30cm, x 30cm deep.
+- Bags can be no larger than A3 size, that is, 42cm x 30cm x 30cm deep.

 - Soft-sided bags only, no hard shells.